How Do Our RoundTables Work?

 Participants

-RoundTable event managers reach out to executives who currently manage IT and OT environments across Manufacturing, Healthcare, Life Sciences, and Logistics.
+RoundTable event managers reach out to executives who currently manage IT, OT, and AI environments across multiple industries.

 Moderators